 Dr. Wedge is the originator of "strategic child-focused family therapy," which empowers parents to help their children heal without labeling them with so-called "psychiatric disorders" or medicating them with psychotropic drugs.

 Dr. Wedge earned her bachelor's degree and her doctorate at the University of Chicago (where she was a Danforth Foundation Fellow), and had a post-doctoral fellowship at the Hastings Center for Bioethics in New York.
-She has taught at the California State University, East Bay, the College of the Art Institute of Chicago and the Chicago YMCA Community College.
+She has taught at the California State University, East Bay and the College of the Art Institute of Chicago.
 She is a popular speaker at national and international professional conferences and is also a frequent speaker at parenting and educational groups.